open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Open WebRTC Toolkit Server provides an efficient WebRTC-based video conference service that scales a single WebRTC stream out to many endpoints.
 The following list briefly explains the purpose of each section in this guide:

  - Section 1.
 Introduction and conventions used in this guide.
  - Section 2.
-Installing and configuring the MCU.
+Installing and configuring the OWT server.
  - Section 3.
-Brief guide of MCU manangement console.
+Brief guide of OWT server manangement console.
  - Section 4.
-Installing the MCU sample application server.
+Installing the OWT sample application server.
  - Section 5.
 Installing and launching the Peer Server.

-Installation requirements and dependencies for the MCU, sample application server, and peer server are described in their associated sections.
+Installation requirements and dependencies for the OWT server, sample application server, and peer server are described in their associated sections.

 ##1.2 Terminology {#Conferencesection1_2}
 This manual uses the following acronyms and terms: